njacobs2019/jcoco/README.md

 This repo is the source code to create a docker image for the [JCoCo Virtual Machine](https://kentdlee.github.io/JCoCoPages/_build/html/index.html).
 It compiles and installs python 3.2.6, installs the JDK, and JCoCo.
 The disassembler is included inside `/home`.
-The image is available on DockerHub.
+The image is available on DockerHub as `njacobs2019/jcoco`.

 # Building the docker image
 ```